tbengtsen/protein_dynamics/README.md

-# Automated  Protein Dynamics Protocol
+# Automated  protein dynamics protocol

 This repo contains the means to automate short molecular dynamics simulations on protein structures from a raw PDB file to an equilibrated and then simulated trajectory output file.
 It is based on the great OpenMM simulation package [[1](#openmm)].

-The repo was created to obtain a dynamics augmented protein structure dataset to test the impact of using dynamics augmentation as input to train  machine learning models specifically for predicting protein stability.
+The repo was created to obtain a dynamics augmented protein structure dataset to test the impact of using dynamics augmentation as input to train  machine learning models and to test the impact of dynamics for improvement in downstream protein stability predictions.
 The 1282 finished 20 ns simulations and their outputs are currently not freely available but this is being worked on.
-For access, contact Wouter Boomsma at University of Copenhagen, and for more information about the dataset see the below in:  Augmentated dynamics datase
+For access, contact Wouter Boomsma at University of Copenhagen, and for more information about the dataset see the below in:  [Augmentated Dynamics Dataset](dataset_info)

 The whole protocol is contained in the script `protocol_molecular_dynamics_simulations.py` or as a notebook `scripts/notebook_protocol/openMM_protocol.ipynb` with helper functions in the scripts directory.
-See below for installation, environment and how to run.
+See below for necessary [installations](installations), [environment](environment) and [how to run](how_to_run).

+# Automated protocol
 The protocol automates the simulations from a start pdb structure to end output simulation trajectory.
-It can be run as a seperate command line python script or in a notebook  and contains the following steps:
+It can be run as a seperate command line python script or in a notebook and performs the following steps:

-    1) Cleans PDB file and rebuild missing atoms and residues to set up for simulation (obs not part of protocol script but seperate script used)
+    1) Preps/cleans a PDB file and rebuild missing atoms and residues to set up for simulation (obs not part of protocol script but seperate script used)

     2) Builds the simulation system with 3 choices of simulation box, addition of water and ions for neutralising system